andyfase/DBRdashboard/README.md

 ### Step 1

-If you have not already, turn on detailed billing records in your AWS account, configure and specify a DBR S3 bucket as per the instructions here.
+If you have not already, turn on detailed billing records in your AWS account, configure and specify a DBR S3 bucket as per the instructions [here](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports.html#turnonreports) (Look under section _"To turn on detailed billing reports"_).

 ### Step 2